Code-Institute-Submissions/KJLuton-OceanClearUp_MemoryCardGame/README.md

 # UX

 ## Game goals
 The goal of the website is to present an online memory game which is fun for the user to play.
-The game also intends to educate the player into the effects of the ocean on teh enviroment.
+The game also intends to educate the player into the effects of the ocean on the enviroment.

 ### How to play
 Once the game has loaded, the player has 50 seconds to find all the matching picture cards.

 The player must click on a turned over picture card to reveal the picture on the other side.
 The pictures on the front face will be of items that pollute the oceans.
-If the player can find its matching picture card, they will have found a match. when they find a match, the card stay faced up and the 'matched cards' score will go up by 1.
+If the player can find its matching picture card, they will have found a match.
+When the player finds a match, the card will stay faced up.
 If they have not chosen two identical cards, the cards will automatically turn back around.

 To win the game the player must find all the matches before the time runs out.